carolinaisslaying/carolinaisslaying/README.md

 # @carolinaisslaying 🏳️‍⚧️
 Kia ora e hoa!
-My name is Carolina (she/her), and I am a Law and Arts student from Aotearoa who also codes and their spare time (which is very little these days, lol).
+My name is Carolina (she/her), and I am a Law, Criminology and Sociology student from Aotearoa who also codes and their spare time.

 I have been coding for a decent chunk of time since 2018, completely self-teaching myself how to over the years which has allowed me to develop knowledge in a variety of languages.